exonum/exonum-doc/src/home/design-overview.md

 the global blockchain configuration.
 This mechanism can be used to rotate validators’ keys, and to add, replace or remove validator nodes without having to start a blockchain anew.

+### Safety and Liveness

+Technically speaking, the consensus algorithm used in Exonum guarantees 2 basic properties:

+- **Safety** means that once a single correctly operating validator commits a block, all other correctly operating validators will eventually commit the same block at the same height; in other words, the blockchain cannot split
+- **Liveness** means that correctly operating validators continue committing blocks from time to time

+These properties are formally proven to hold for the consensus algorithm in a partially synchronous network with up to 1/3 of validator nodes being compromised or non-responsive.
+If the network is asynchronous (i.e., there are arbitrary high connection latencies among validators), the algorithm guarantees safety, but may lose liveness.
+The same happens in most scenarios in which more than 1/3 (but less than 2/3) of the validators are compromised.

 ## Data Storage